 That’s why targeted, moderate weight lifting will be necessary if you want to build the complete package.
 However, targeted training by itself won’t build as much overall mass and strength as lifting heavy with basic movements.
 That’s why both approaches are needed to progress optimally.

 Getting stronger constitutes progression, and the key to success in building muscle is to progress on a systematic basis.
 Of course, progression by the load isn’t the only way to progress from workout to workout.
 But, getting slightly stronger and lifting a bit more weight as frequently as possible does represent a significant way of forcing the body to add muscle mass.

 Outside of that simple reasoning, there are other reasons why heavy lifting can be beneficial when it comes to packing on some beef.

 1 – Heavy lifting increases the overall efficiency of the nervous system to recruit motor units.

 Putting up heavy weights is especially efficient at recruiting the all-important high-threshold motor units (HMTU’s).
 These are the big daddies with the greatest growth potential.
-Activation of these muscle fibers is in direct relation to the amount of force you have to produce.
-The more force production that’s needed, the more the nervous system has to recruit these fibers.
+Activation of these muscle fibres is in direct relation to the amount of force you have to produce.
+The more force production that’s needed, the more the nervous system has to recruit these fibres.

-The HTMU’s are harder to recruit than the less powerful slow-twitch fibers.
+The HTMU’s are harder to recruit than the less powerful slow-twitch fibres.
 This is because the HTMU’s have a higher activation threshold.
 As a result, the nervous system has to work harder to recruit them.
-But, the more it is asked to recruit these fibers, the more efficient it becomes.
+But, the more it is asked to recruit these fibres, the more efficient it becomes.